Skip to content

 pacstrap /mnt base linux vim

-This installs about 120 packages including the Linux kernel itself.
-It will take a few minutes depending on your internet speed.
+This installs about 120 packages in total and will take a few minutes depending on your internet speed.

 Terminal window